 Parking: The airport has a vast range of parking options and each parking lot has different rates.
 Substantial discounts are available for online bookings.
 A courtesy bus service operates between the long-term parking and the terminal buildings.

 Melbourne's efficient public transport system is an integrated service utilising trams, trains and buses, with standard fares.
 The best way to see the city and central suburbs is by tram, a fast, cheap and convenient system that is one of the largest and oldest in the world.
 The Free Tram Zone was established in 2015 and provides free transportation around the CDB.
-In addition, the City Circle trams operate around the perimeter of the CDB.
-They provide a commentary and are a very convenient way to tour the city centre, providing a free round trip service that passes many of the city's main attractions.
+In addition to this, the City Circle tram route loops around the CBD's perimeter.
+It provides a commentary and the trams a very convenient way to tour the city centre, providing a service that passes many of the city's main attractions.
 The suburban train network is extensive and is the fastest way to reach outlying suburbs, and also has an underground city loop.
 Buses cover the areas that trams and trains don't reach, as well as those they do, but are little used by visitors; on weekends there is a limited night bus service.
 Taxis, highly visible in bright yellow, are numerous but expensive.
 Car hire companies are available throughout the city.

 Melbourne has a moderate oceanic climate and the city's weather is notoriously changeable.
 In the hottest months of summer, January and February, temperatures average between 58°F (14°C) and 78°F (25°C), though it can get substantially hotter.
 In the spring and summer months cold fronts can cause severe weather including thunderstorms, hail, heavy rain and gales.
 In the winter months, between June and August, temperatures average between 42°F (6°C) and 59°F (15°C).
 Melbourne experiences some frost and fog in winter, but snow is rare.
 Melbourne is best visited between November and March, when it is warmer and less rainy, but some rain can be expected throughout the year.